Home » Liberal Arts Core Curriculum

 Liberal Arts Core Curriculum

 Each year there may be slight changes to the Liberal Arts Core Curriculum LACC course work.
 Please choose the LACC Guide that corresponds to the catalog year for your degree plan.
 This is usually the year you began attending Western.
-If you are not sure, please contact the AALC or Registrar’s Office.
+If you are not sure, please contact the SSA or Registrar’s Office.

 What Are the LACC’s?

 WOU’s general education curriculum is designed to introduce students to the content and methodology of the principal areas of knowledge – the humanities and creative arts, the natural sciences, mathematics and the social sciences.
 The Liberal Arts Core Curriculum (LACC) is the central aspect of WOU’s general education program.

 Students at WOU will be challenged to achieve their highest potential through a rigorous and stimulating curriculum.
 Between 2004 and 2005, a set of educational goals called Institutional Aspirations for Learning, were collaboratively developed by our faculty after focused discussions about the fundamental aims of liberal education in the 21st century.
 These aspirations constitute the core competencies, skills, experiences and values credited to, and expected of, WOU’s educational process and its graduates.
 We believe that these aspirations are the basic building blocks of a high-quality education as well as the foundations for productive careers, lifelong development, and informed citizenship on a local, national and global level.